MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 ### Autopilot deployment

-Deploy ARM-based Surface devices using Windows Autopilot with the help of a Microsoft Cloud Solution Provider.
+Deploy Arm-based Surface devices using Windows Autopilot with the help of a Microsoft Cloud Solution Provider.
 Or you can self-provision devices with Autopilot deployment profiles.
 Autopilot allows for zero-touch deployment using the factory-provisioned OS, enabling streamlined setup, including preinstallation of [Microsoft 365 Apps for enterprise](https://www.microsoft.com/microsoft-365/enterprise/microsoft-365-apps-for-enterprise).
-Organizations using modern management and security solutions can fully leverage the performance features of ARM-based Surface devices.
+Organizations using modern management and security solutions can fully leverage the performance features of Arm-based Surface devices.
 Customers using modernized [line of business apps](/microsoft-store/working-with-line-of-business-apps), [Microsoft Store (UWP) apps](/windows/uwp/get-started/universal-application-platform-guide), or remote desktop solutions also stand to benefit.

 ### Manage firmware with UEFI Configurator and SEMM